Improving the spin-down limits of the continuous gravitational waves emitted from rotating triaxial pulsars: Introduction

 \section{Introduction}

-The measured values of pulsar parameters such as spin frequency and its derivatives ($f_{\rm s}$, $\dot{f}_{\rm s}$) are affected by the pulsar's velocity and acceleration.
-These measured values, hence, contain contributions from additional terms that are functions of pulsar's velocity and acceleration (and even their derivatives) and are called the dynamical effect terms.
-A source of these dynamical effects that is common to all the pulsars in our Galactic field is the gravitational potential of Milky Way \citep{pb18}.
+The measured values of pulsar parameters, such as spin frequency and its derivatives ($f_{\rm s}$, $\dot{f}_{\rm s}$), are affected by the pulsar's velocity and acceleration.
+These measured values hence contain contributions from additional terms that are functions of a pulsar's velocity and acceleration (and even their derivatives) and are called the dynamical effect terms.
+A source of these dynamical effects that is common to all the pulsars in our Galactic field is the gravitational potential of the Milky Way \citep{pb18}.

-While calculating the parameters like braking index ($n$) and the spin-down limit of the gravitational wave strain ($h_{0}^{\rm sd}$), it is essential to use the intrinsic values of frequency derivatives, i.e., devoid of any contamination from the dynamical effects, in order to get more accurate results of these parameters.
+While calculating parameters like the braking index ($n$) and the spin-down limit of the gravitational wave strain ($h_{0}^{\rm sd}$), it is essential to use the intrinsic values of frequency derivatives, that is, ones that are devoid of any contamination from dynamical effects, in order to get more accurate results for these parameters.